clcl24/Explore-and-Summarize-Data/README.md

 * wineQualityReds.rmd - the analysis report in R Markdown file

-* wineQualityReds.html - .html version of the report

 * wineQualityReds.csv - the original dataset

 * wineQualityReds.txt - the description of dataset